redox-os/book/src/ch02-11-trying-out-redox.md

 - Space - Fire gun
 - B - Drop Bomb

+### Syobonaction

+Syobon Action is 2D side-scrolling platformer that you won't enjoy.
+In a Terminal window, type `syobonaction`.
+It's recommended that you read the [Github page](https://github.com/angelXwind/OpenSyobonAction) so you don't blame us.

 ## Terminal Window Games Written in Rust

 Also check out some games that have been written in Rust, and use the Terminal Window for simple graphics.
 In a Terminal window, enter one of the following commands: